cloudevents/spec/tools/fake-docs/text-verification.md

 ## Things we are checking

-You MUST NOT have the word Cloud Event or the work Cloud Events
+You MUST NOT have the word Cloud Event or the word Cloud Events

 even if they are seperated by newlines